-If you’re looking to get a better grip on your personal finances or tidy up your investment portfolios, there’s a vast array of software available to help you track and manage your money.
+If you’re looking to get a better grip on your personal finances or tidy up your investment portfolios, there’s a vast array of personal bookkeeping software available to help you track and manage your money.

 Whether it’s Personal Capital vs. Mint or Moneydance vs. Quicken, it can be confusing to decide which one meets your requirements.
 So let’s break it down.

-Inadequate financial tracking software can lead to financial headaches, overspending, poor money management and ultimately, unfulfilled financial goals.
+Inadequate financial tracking software can lead to financial headaches, overspending, poor money management, and ultimately, unfulfilled financial goals.
 A relatively small investment in the appropriate software can have a substantial positive impact on the health of your finances.

 If you’re looking for some basic budgeting in your finances, there are various software packages with tracking tools that allow you to track your spending every month and even set aside specified amounts if you’re saving for a particular financial goal, such as a house purchase or a wedding.